danielredondo/danielredondo/README.md

 ---------

-  - 🎓 Mathematician (BSc, MSc), data scientist (MSc) and epidemiologist (MSc).
-Currently, PhD student in Clinical Medicine and Public Health.
+  - 🎓 PhD in Clinical Medicine and Public Health, mathematician (BSc, MSc), data scientist (MSc) and epidemiologist (MSc).

   - 💻 I’m a R-Shiny developer with focus on process automation, ETL, machine learning and data visualization.